BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

     load_model_path: <PATH>

-In this fields, we can specify the dataset that we aim to predict, and the location of the checkpoint of the model that we need to restore, to later be used for the predicting phase.
-See more details on how to fill this fields in `2.
+In these fields, we can specify the dataset that we aim to predict, and the location of the checkpoint of the model that we need to restore, to later be used for the predicting phase.
+See more details on how to fill these fields in :ref:`2.
 Configuration file <config_file>`.
 Then, *IGNNITION* will compute the corresponding prediction of each of the samples of the prediction dataset.
 Moreover, to run this functionality, the user must only make the following call, which will return all the